If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 What’s more, you can create custom fields specific to your business.
 With these you can filter assets by marketing campaigns, product line, content creator - and more.
 Custom fields eliminate the need for repetitive folder structures and make your content even more searchable.

-To show you what I mean, I’ll use our very own Dash.
+To show you what I mean, I’ll use our own Dash.

 We use our Dash to store (incoming brag) all the badge images from the awards we win on G2.
 These are used in paid ad campaigns, sales pitches and across our website, so having them findable by the rest of the team is super important.

 Each G2 badge has different categories, like what the award is for and when it was given.
-My colleagues want to be able to find the award images by when they were released and what the award is for.
+My colleagues want to find the award images by when they were released and what the award is for.

 I’ve had to duplicate subfolders to keep everything organised.
 It’s a hot mess.